Avro Canada C102 Jetliner: Design changes

 Although bearing some resemblance to the jet-powered Avro Tudor 8 and 9 (the former flying on jet power in 1948 and the latter becoming the experimental Avro Ashton first flying in 1950), Floyd's design was conceived from the outset as a commercial jet airliner.
+Numerous elements of the design, such as the fuselage frames, engines, and landing gear, were to be at least initially fabricated in the United Kingdom; company officials publicly stated that quantity production of the Jetliner was intended to be primarily dependent upon a Canadian-centric supply chain.
+Throughout the late 1940s, the design team comprised less than 80 personnel in total.

 The updated design was presented in October 1948, and in February 1948 TCA responded with changes of their own.
-Now they wanted the aircraft to cruise at 500 mph, and they increased the fuel requirements to allow for wider diversions.
-In April, Gordon McGregor took over the presidency of TCA, and told Smye that he did not want it to be the first airline with a jet.
-Nevertheless, the project pressed on, and was the topic of a major article in Aviation Week in November.

-The aircraft was scheduled to begin deliveries in May 1952, and enter service in October, which would have given it a full six years headstart on the 707, which did not enter service until October 1958, and more than 11 years on its top short-field competitor, the Boeing 727.
-Its short-field performance exceeded the Caravelles (with a comparable number of passengers).
+Specifically, they wanted the aircraft to cruise at 500 mph, and also increased the fuel requirements to allow for wider diversions.
+It was believed that to achieve these new performance requirements, the adoption of a swept wing would have been necessary, which in turn would have involved an extensive redesign of the whole aircraft.
+In April 1948, Gordon McGregor took over the presidency of TCA, and told Smye that he did not want it to be the first airline with a jet.
+In spite of TCA's increasing reluctance, Avro pressed on with the project, reorienting towards other potential customers abroad, particularly with the United States.
+On 1 November 1948, the Jetliner was the topic of a major article in Aviation Week; by this point, the aircraft was reportedly scheduled to begin deliveries in May 1952, and enter service in October, which would have given it a full six years headstart on the 707, which did not enter service until October 1958, and more than 11 years on its top short-field competitor, the Boeing 727.
+Its short-field performance exceeded that of the Sud Aviation Caravelle (while carrying a comparable number of passengers).

 Proposals exist for 30-, 40-, and 50-seat models, as well as 52- and 64-seat paratroop versions, high-altitude medical lab, photo reconnaissance, cargo, and crew trainer types.
+Both the United States Air Force and United States Navy were viewed as prospective operators of the militarised type.
+The USAF was interested in the Jetliner, inviting Avro's team to Wright Field in Dayton, Ohio, to discuss the type's potential for crew training.
+Possessing both a relatively high speed and cruise altitude, the Jetliner was considered to be comparable to the service's new strategic bombers; at one point, the USAF had reportedly allocated funds for the purchase of 20 Jetliners that it intended to train both pilots and bombardiers upon.
+Furthermore, it was even suggested that the aircraft could be adapted into an aerial refuelling tanker.